Riley Senft

-During his run, Riley was awarded the keys to the city of Thunder Bay, Ontario from Mayor Keith Hobbs.
-Vancouver Mayor Gregor Robertson proclaimed October 6, 2011 Dr. Riley Senft Step Into Action Prostate Cancer Awareness Day.
+During his run, Senft was awarded the keys to the city of Thunder Bay, Ontario from Mayor Keith Hobbs.
+Vancouver Mayor Gregor Robertson proclaimed October 6, 2011 Dr. Riley Senft Step into Action Prostate Cancer Awareness Day.

 After his run ended Senft continued to spread the message of early detection and has given a TEDx Talk about his experience.
 On June 5, 2013, Senft received the Queen Elizabeth II Diamond Jubilee Medal from Canadian Prime Minister Stephen Harper.

 Senft currently (as of 2013) lives in Vancouver, BC where he works as an anesthesiologist.
 He remains an active spokesman for prostate cancer awareness, and the success of his run has led to further fund-raising events by other athletes.